alannchang/reach-mastermind2024/README.md

 Extensions that were attempted:
 - A database (like MySQL, PostgreSQL) that will act as persistent storage/backup for game state
-- Flask was initially used, but promptly switched over to FastAPI for performance
+- Multiple Nginx instances for redundancy, but sharing the same IP and port.

 ## TO DO List